-5.2.1 Disclosure of the Brief score and comments (if any) will be sent within one (1) week after completion of the Preliminary Rounds.
+5.2.1 Disclosure of the brief score and comments (if any) will be sent within one week after completion of the Preliminary Rounds.

-5.2.2 Disclosure of Oral Round scores and comments (if any) will be sent no later than forty-eight (48) hours after completion of the Final Round.
+5.2.2 Disclosure of Oral Round scores and comments (if any) will be sent within one week after completion of the Final Round.